weaveworks/weave/site/weavedns.md

-If you don't supply a domain search path (with `--dns-search=`), `weave run ...` tells a container to look for "bare" hostnames, like `pingme`, in its own domain.
+If you don't supply a domain search path (with `--dns-search=`), `weave run ...` tells a container to look for "bare" hostnames, like `pingme`, in its own domain (or in `weave.local` if it has no domain).
 That's why you can just invoke `ping pingme` above -- since the hostname is `ubuntu.weave.local`, it will look for `pingme.weave.local`.

 If you want to supply other entries for the domain search path, e.g. if you want containers in different sub-domains to resolve